 Holy Cross Energy offers rebates for on-site systems and a program to purchase off-site renewable energy.

 Tiered rebates based on system size:

-Buy some or all of your electricity from a community solar garden through the Renewable Energy Purchasing Program.
-Holy Cross credits the member’s monthly bill for the portion of clean energy produced by solar, wind and hydro projects that are tied to the Holy Cross electrical grid.
+Buy some or all of your electricity from a community solar garden through Holy Cross's PuRE (Powered by 100% Renewable Energy) program.
+The utility charges a small premium on your monthly bill for the portion of clean energy produced by solar, wind and hydro projects that are tied to the Holy Cross electrical grid.